 But AI also can mine data from sources beyond the medical claim that mashed together profile people in ways that can be used to bias business choices in the interest of cost-saving or simply-put, prejudice.
 We must guard against exacerbating health disparities with these sorts of AI applications in health and medical care.

-This week’s news covering a U.S. District judge ruling against the Trump administration’s decision to add a citizenship question to the 2020 U.S .
+Last year’s U.S. District judge ruling against the Trump administration’s decision to add a citizenship question to the 2020 U.S .
 Census is another example of how institutions, and public ones at that, can try to mis-use data or mis-appropriate data.
 For an in-depth look into this phenomenon, see my report, Here’s Looking at You: How Personal Health Information is Getting Tracked and Used, written for the California Healthcare Foundation.

 Finally, read what U.S. doctors have to say about health disparities in JAMA.
 The top line for doctors lies in the concluding sentence: “Apart from the human and economic consequences affecting today’s adults and workforce, the health disadvantages faced by today’s children carry profound implications for tomorrow’s adults, the nation’s economy, and national security.
 Now the question is what US society is prepared to do about it.”